dessentialist/rag_agent/BLUEPRINT.md

 ## Project Overview

-The BigID University AI Tutor is an advanced document management and tutoring system that leverages Retrieval-Augmented Generation (RAG) technology for intelligent document interaction and knowledge base synchronization.
+This project is a neutral, local‑first, configurable RAG chatbot.
+It leverages Retrieval‑Augmented Generation (RAG) for intelligent interaction with a local knowledge base.
 The system allows users to:

 - Upload and manage documents related to BigID University
 - Chat with an AI assistant that provides answers based on the knowledge base